Intel 8237: IBM PC use

 As a member of the Intel MCS-85 device family, the 8237 is an 8-bit device with 16-bit addressing.
 However, it is compatible with the 8086/88 microprocessors.
-The IBM PC and PC XT models (machine types 5150 and 5160) have an 8088 CPU and an 8-bit system bus architecture; the latter interfaces directly to the 8237, but the 8088 has a 20-bit address bus, so four additional 4-bit address latches, one for each DMA channel, are added alongside the 8237 to augment the address counters.
+The IBM PC and PC XT models (machine types 5150 and 5160) have an 8088 CPU and an 8-bit system bus architecture; the latter interfaces directly to the 8237, but the 8088 has a 20-bit address bus, so four additional 4-bit address latches (all actually part of a single 74LS670 device), one for each DMA channel, are added alongside the 8237 to augment the address counters.
 However, because these external latches are separate from the 8237 address counters, they are never automatically incremented or decremented during DMA operations, making it impossible to perform a DMA operation across a 64 KiB address boundary.
 Attempts to cross a 64 KiB boundary in a DMA transfer will wrap around within one 64 KiB block of memory.
 (For example, if a DMA channel and the associated address latch were programmed to transfer 256 bytes to ascending addresses starting at address 0x3FF8C, instead of transferring to addresses 0x3FF8C through 0x4008B, data would be transferred to addresses 0x3FF8C through 0x3FFFF and then to 0x30000 through 0x3008B.)

+The IBM PC also used one channel of its 8237 to refresh its dynamic memory by tying the input of a DMA channel to the output of the system board's timer counter.
+This arrangement caused periodic read cycles on the memory chips, which refreshed the memory.